aiidateam/aiida-core/docs/source/developer_guide/core/caching.rst

 This section covers some details of the caching mechanism which are not discussed in the :ref:`user guide <caching>`.
 If you are developing a plugin and want to modify the caching behavior of your classes, we recommend you read :ref:`this section <caching_matches>` first.

-.. _devel_controlling_caching:
+.. _devel_controlling_hashing:

-Controlling caching
+Controlling hashing
 -------------------

-Below are some methods you can use to control caching when developing calculation and data classes:
+Below are some methods you can use to control how the hashes of calculation and data classes are computed:

 * To ignore specific attributes, a :py:class:`~aiida.orm.nodes.Node` subclass can have a ``_hash_ignored_attributes`` attribute.
   This is a list of attribute names, which are ignored when creating the hash.